Fair processing notice

 When we are required by law to report certain personal information to the appropriate authorities where formal permission has to be given.
 This is done by our:

-1. Caldicott Guardian (Deputy Medical Director)
+1. Caldicott Guardian (Associate Medical Director)

 2. Data Protection Officer (Head of Information Governance)